afqrdhwn/Group-5-case-study/README.md

 Case Study Description

 Dr Brownies is a home-based bakery by Dr. Zuraidah Mohd Ali, who completed her PhD in bio-technology in 2015.
 However, due to her deep interest in the field of bakery, especially brownies, the name Dr.Brownies was created and well-known.
 Therefore, this website is developed by group 5 to help Dr. Zuraidah to sell her products online to further grow her business.
 There are various delicious desserts sold on this website including brownies, batik cake, tartle and cookies.
-This website is made using PHP programming language as well as css, javascript and html.
+This website is made using PHP programming language as well as css and javascript.